 Once you no longer need that personal information then you must have a process to destroy or de-identify the information.

-Now while this only relates to larger sized businesses and those in health care, it’s good practice to follow the basic principles of the Privacy Act.
+Now while this only relates to certain businesses, it’s good practice to follow the basic principles of the Privacy Act.
 Why?
 This law is about protecting customers from people misusing their private information including on-selling to other organisations.
-By adhering to it you lend credibility and respect to your business, so that your customers can trust you as a digital business.
+By adhering to it you lend credibility and respect to your business, so that your customers can trust you as a business.

 A serious or repeated breach with privacy comes with a maximum penalty of $340,000 for an individual or $1.7 million for a corporation.

 Further information is available at the not-so-helpful, not really english, but some form of legalese version of English, government websites.